 Provide the refugee claimant with instructions and remind the claimant that they must go for the medical examination within 30 days.

 Clients also have the option to proceed with an upfront medical examination before submitting their application.

 - This is required for certain categories: see the application guide.

 - The Panel Physician will select the appropriate immigration category during the immigration medical examination.

-- Depending on whether the Panel Physician submits the medical files to CIC on paper or electronically (eMedical), the applicant will receive a proof of completion of the upfront medical examination from the Panel Physician:
+- Depending on whether the Panel Physician submits the medical files to Immigration, Refugees and Citizenship Canada on paper or electronically (eMedical), the applicant will receive a proof of completion of the upfront medical examination from the Panel Physician: